Leniency Designs: An Operator's Manual: A Checklist for Leniency Designs

 Our checklist consists of five steps; to illustrate it, we use an original R package for UJIVE, available at \href{https://github.com/kolesarm/ManyIV}{\texttt{https://github.com/kolesarm/ManyIV}}.

 \emph{1.
 Identify necessary controls for as-good-as-random assignment, and what estimator and standard errors are appropriate given the quasi-experimental design}

 A credible leniency design begins with institutional knowledge that justifies quasi-random decision-maker assignment.
 This justification naturally identifies any required controls.
 In the US patent office, for example, once patent applications are allocated to art units the assignment process to individual examiners is not standardized.
-However, \textcite{LeSa12} argue, based on interviews with examiners, that the assignment process is effectively random conditional on the set of examiners working in the art unit at the patent office at the time of the assignment.\footnote{Many art units use the last digit of the application serial number for assignment.
+However, \textcite{LeSa12} argue, based on interviews with examiners, that the assignment process is effectively random conditional on the set of examiners working in the art unit at the patent office at the time of the assignment.
+Many art units use the last digit of the application serial number for assignment.
 Others similarly use rules that imply an effectively random assignment, such as a ``first-in-first-out'' rule that assigns each incoming application to the first available examiner.
-See also the institutional discussions in \textcite{SaWi19} and \textcite{farre2020patent}.} While the potential examiner set is not directly observable, we can assume the set of examiners working in a given art unit changes only slowly across time and specify the necessary controls as art unit-by-year fixed effects.
-Without these necessary controls, the analysis would conflate systematic differences across art units or changes over time with examiner-specific variation.
+See also the institutional discussions in \textcite{SaWi19} and \textcite{farre2020patent}.

+While the potential examiner set is not directly observable, we can assume the set of examiners working in a given art unit changes only slowly across time and specify the necessary controls as art unit-by-cohort (i.e., year) fixed effects.
+Without these necessary controls, the analysis would conflate systematic differences across art units or changes across cohorts with examiner-specific variation.
 From our discussion on heterogeneous effects, recall that it can be important to have sufficiently flexible controls to ensure a local average treatment effect interpretation of leniency design estimates.

 Quasi-random assignment is only one piece of instrument validity in an examiner design; the second is the exclusion restriction, requiring decision-maker assignment to only affect relevant outcomes through the specified treatment.
 Here too, a clear argument should be made from institutional knowledge.
 In the patent setting example, exclusion is plausible since patent examiners make relatively narrow approval decisions and likely have no direct impact on the future innovativeness of the applying firm.